sebf92/ArkanoPy/README.md

 To build this game on a windows platform, launch build.cmd The game exe will be located in /dist

-To launch this game in Python, you mustfirst install the required librairies:
+To launch this game in Python, you must first install the required librairies:
 - pygame
 - pytmx